Gravity bong: Cup

-The construction of a bucket bong (or simply a "bucket") calls for a plastic bottle (about 2 L), a Hex Bit Socket used as the bowl, an aerator screen cut to fit the bowl, and a large bucket or other container into which both the bottle and a sufficient amount of water will properly go.
+The construction of a bucket bong (or simply a "bucket") calls for a plastic bottle (about 2 L), a bowl (either purpose-made or a suitable substitute such as a hex bit socket), an aerator screen cut to fit the bowl, and a large bucket or other container into which both the bottle and a sufficient amount of water will properly go.
 The plastic bottle's base is cut off, and the bottle's cap has a small hole in the center which will eventually hold a bowl.
 The screen is placed inside of the bowl.
 The cut nozzle is threaded into the hole outside the cap.